How to Choose a Mac Sleep Mode

 How to change sleep mode in your Mac

-Macs enter sleep mode automatically without your control.
+Mac sleep settings work this way: Macs enter sleep mode automatically without you controlling it.
 You can’t easily choose one the way you do it on a Windows computer.
-However, you can manage those modes by using the Terminal.
+However, you can manage those modes with the help of the Terminal app.

 1. Open the Terminal app from Application > Utilities, or type Terminal in Spotlight

-2. See what kind of sleep mode is being used.
-In the Terminal window, enter the following prompt:
+2. See what type of sleep mode is being used.
+In the Terminal window, enter the following script:

 pmset -g | grep hibernatemode